 Ultimately, you’ll disregard The Devil All The Time‘s flaws, and you’ll find yourself focusing on the good, as this slow-burning drama finally reaches its full potential, delivering a magnificent, meaningful ending.
 If Campos’s film isn’t always clear on what it wants to be, it’s at the very end that its powerful message can be grasped, and it’s worth every single confusing plot twist.
 As violent and unsettling as it is, The Devil All The Time is not about vengeance and punishment, no matter how hard it tries to make you believe it is.
 This slow-burning drama is ultimately about compassion, and it teaches you that peace can be found, even after a century of violence and abuse, by learning from the past and embracing who we are.

-The Devil All The Time releases globally on Netflix September 16.
+The Devil All The Time is now available to watch globally on Netflix.